BrandonXu6106/obsidianpublish/content/thoughts/Weaving the Web.md

 ### Relational Theories of the World

-Enquire was a very early [[RDF#RDF Triple|triple-store]] like [[networked-thought|networked thought]] note-taking tool developed by Tim Berners-Lee.
+Enquire was a very early [[RDF.md#RDF Triple|triple-store]] like [[../posts/readnotes/networked-thought.md|networked thought]] note-taking tool developed by Tim Berners-Lee.
 He made it to stored information without using structures like matrices or trees.
 After all, the human mind uses the organizing structures all the time, but can also break out of them and make intuitive leaps across the boundaries -- those coveted random associations.

 In an extreme view, the world can be seen as only connections, nothing else.
 We think of a dictionary as the repository of meaning, but it defines words only in terms of other words.